-- Students applying for a USRA must be registered full-time in their program at the time they apply in a bachelor’s degree program to be eligible to apply.
+- Students applying for a USRA must be registered full-time in a bachelor’s degree program at the time of the application.
 Students can hold the award in the term immediately after their 4B term.

 - International students are not eligible.

 - Students may hold only one award per fiscal year and can hold only three awards throughout their undergraduate career.

 - Students and supervisors must also meet all other eligibility requirements.
 A program guide and overview showing NSERC eligibility criteria of this award are available at the NSERC website.

 Once students establish that they are eligible, they should search for a chemistry professor whose research matches their interests.